CrashyProjects/Image-Compressor-Local-png-jpg-jpeg-/README.md

 ### How to build [Option 1 - Using megerd.py] [Recommended]
 1. Open a terminal and navigate to the main folder of the project.
 2. Run the following command:
+3. Once the compression is complete, the tool will automatically close after 2 seconds.
     ```
     pyinstaller --onefile --name=ImageCompressor ./src/megerd.py
     ```